 How Much Does General Liability Insurance Cost in Maryland?

-Maryland's premiums are the highest among both adjacent states and the broader South Atlantic region.
-Pennsylvania, Delaware, and Virginia range from $129 to $136 monthly, $19 to $26 less than Maryland.
-Regionally, the spread widens further: West Virginia businesses pay roughly $87 per month, nearly half of Maryland's benchmark.
-Even Florida, often associated with elevated insurance costs, runs $11 per month lower.
-Maryland's higher costs likely reflect its dense urban corridors, above-average litigation rates, and higher commercial property values, factors that increase both claim frequency and severity for insurers.
+Maryland's premiums are the highest among adjacent states and across the broader South Atlantic region.
+Pennsylvania, Delaware and Virginia range from $129 to $136 a month, $19 to $26 below Maryland.
+The gap widens regionally: West Virginia businesses pay roughly $87 a month, about half Maryland's benchmark.
+Florida, where insurance costs are elevated, comes in $11 a month lower.
+Maryland's position likely reflects its dense urban corridors, above-average litigation rates and higher commercial property values, all of which raise claim frequency and severity for insurers.

-Actual premiums vary depending on industry classification, revenue, coverage limits and claims history.
-A quote near Maryland average signals standard exposure for a small operation.
-A meaningful gap in either direction suggests one driver is pulling the number and identifying which one helps contextualize whether the quote reflects the business's actual profile.
-For an estimate closer to your actual profile, the Maryland general liability insurance cost calculator below accounts for your specific business details.
+Actual premiums vary by industry classification, revenue, coverage limits and claims history.
+A quote near the Maryland average signals standard exposure for a small operation.
+A meaningful gap in either direction means one factor is pulling the number.
+The Maryland general liability insurance cost calculator below accounts for your specific business details and produces an estimate closer to your actual profile.

 Dataset Scope and Assumptions